Slave Sites & Living Quarters

 Hermitage archaeologists conducted extensive testing and excavation around the cabin.
 Along with a wide variety of artifacts, historic fence lines were found.
 This information provides clues about the backyard’s divisions between the private and public space.

 Artifacts collected from the interior of these units include animal bone, ceramics, glass and children’s marbles.
-Over 30,000 animal bones recovered from this location signify that the area was used as a refuse pile after the Triplex was destroyed.
-An especially interesting find was a large quantity of sewing-related artifacts such as needle cases, thimbles, carved bone-lacing rods, straight pins and dozens of buttons.
+More than 30,000 animal bones recovered from this location signify that the area was used as a refuse pile after the Triplex was destroyed.
+An especially interesting find was a large quantity of sewing-related artifacts, such as needle cases, thimbles, carved bone-lacing rods, straight pins and dozens of buttons.

 Archaeologists also located two other slave dwellings in the work yard near Alfred’s Cabin, but little is known about them.

 Field Quarter, revealing details about slavery.